Kraids99/Whatsapp-Chat-Contribution-Analyzer/README.md

 # Whatsapp-Chat-Contribution-Analyzer
-script made for fun to analyze exported WhatsApp chats
+Script made for fun to analyze exported WhatsApp chats